 Arrive Lima and overnight.

-An early morning flight brings you to the Inca capital of Cusco, Peru where Quechua speaking descendents of the Incas move back and forth in the busy plazas and markets.
+An early morning flight brings you to the Inca capital of Cusco, Peru where Quechua speaking descendants of the Incas move back and forth in the busy plazas and markets.
 Colonial churches sit atop bases of smooth stonework laid centuries before the arrival of the Conquistadors.
 The church walls have fallen many times throughout the years, but the Inca walls remain steadfast.

 The morning is yours to explore Cusco's narrow streets and bustling markets.
 In the afternoon, you'll travel through Cusco's traditional markets talking to the women selling natural medicines and charms for curing heartache and other afflictions.
 You will visit the Center for Traditional Textiles in Cusco, a local organization committed to preserving the region's weaving traditions.
 Watch weavers demonstrate their craft and learn about the history and processes of Peru's most well-known art form.

-$450 single supplement
+$340 - $450 single supplement